Are you an avid mobile phone texter, using SMS to keep in contact with friends and family? Watch out - scammers love texting too.

 Spam SMS can be reported to the Australian Communications and Media Authority (ACMA).
 The ACMA has made it easier to report spam SMS – simply forward the message to them!
 Their dedicated Spam SMS line is 0429 999 888; your mobile phone provider’s standard billing rates will apply.
 You can also register online to make it easier for the Anti-Spam Team to contact you if necessary.

-You can report a scam SMS to the ACCC via the report a scam page on SCAMwatch or by calling 1300 795 995.
+You can report a scam SMS to the ACCC via the report a scam page on SCAMwatch.

 Related SMS news

 Did you know that since July 2010, you are able to opt out of receiving ‘mobile premium service’ content?
 Mobile premium services come in many forms such as ringtones, news, games or competitions.
 You usually have to pay more for this service than your standard SMS charges.
 Contact your phone service provider to stop receiving premium SMS.